A combined first and second order variational approach for image reconstruction

-The following theorem was proved in \cite{goldstein2009split} in the case where the iterates satisfy the constraint in a finite number of iterations.
-Here we give a more general proof where we do not use that assumption. [first]{Theorem} \begin{bregmanprop} Suppose that the constrained minimisation problem (\ref{bregmancon}) has a unique solution $u^{\ast}$.
-Moreover, suppose that the convex functional $E$ is positive and coercive.
-Finally suppose that the Theorem \ref{equi} holds as well.
-Then the sequence of the iterates $(u_{k})_{k\in \mathbb{N}}$ of Bregman iteration (i.e. given by Algorithm 1 or 2) converges to $u^{\ast}$. \end{bregmanprop} \begin{proof} From the fact that Theorem \ref{equi} holds and from \eqref{tomin}-\eqref{summable} we get that, for some $M\ge 0$
+The following theorem was proved in \cite{goldstein2009split} in the case where the iterates of Bregman iteration satisfy the constraint in a finite number of iterations.
+In other words, it was proved that if for some iterate $u_{k_0}$ we have $Au_{k_{0}}=b$ then $u_{k_{0}}$ is a solution to the original constrained problem \eqref{bregmancon}.
+In the following theorem we give a more general proof where we do not use that assumption, something that makes it a genuine contribution to the convergence theory of Bregman iteration. [first]{Theorem} \begin{bregmanprop} Suppose that the constrained minimisation problem (\ref{bregmancon}) has a unique solution $u^{\ast}$.
+Moreover, suppose that the convex functional $E$ is coercive and \eqref{miniter} has a unique solution for every $k$.
+Then the sequence of the iterates $(u_{k})_{k\in \mathbb{N}}$ of Bregman iteration converges to $u^{\ast}$. \end{bregmanprop} \begin{proof} We have that the statements \eqref{condition1}-\eqref{condition4} hold.
+Moreover, we have for every $k$,